mmikleusevic/ExordiumGamesAssignment/README.md

 # Unity Programmer Assignment

-# Introduction

-Welcome, and thank you for applying for this position at Exordium Games!

-This assignment consists of creating a Unity application.
-It will test your knowledge, capabilities, and good practices in creating a simple data management system.

-Please read the entire document carefully before you start the assignment.
-Good luck!

 # 1\.
 Introduction

 Assume there is a backend server with the data and functionality required to communicate with the Unity application.